blynkkk/blueprints/Asset Tracker/README.md

 ## Blynk Web Dashboard Breakdown
 Widgets are used to display data from your device on the web and mobile dashboard.
-To define the data that will be displayed with every widget, a specific Datastream value should be assigned to the widget. </br>
+To define the data that will be displayed with every widget, a specific Datastream value should be assigned to the widget.

-**GPS Position Coordinates** - Datastream V3</br>
+**1. GPS Position Coordinates** - Datastream V3
-Map widget is used to display your asset on the map Label Display widget is used to show actual longitude and lattitude</br>
+Map widget is used to display your asset on the map
+Label Display widget is used to show actual longitude and lattitude

-**Device Speed (mph)** - Datastream V4</br>
+**2. Device Speed (mph)** - Datastream V4
-The Label Display widget is used to display this value.</br> You also can use any of the following widgets to make it more visual: Value Display / Labeled Value / Gauge / Chart</br>
+The Label Display widget is used to display this value.
+You also can use any of the following widgets to make it more visual: Value Display / Labeled Value / Gauge / Chart.
 The speed may also be added to a web dashboard map widget as an [overlay]()(add link to pic).
-See [example]()(add link to pic).</br>
+See [example]()(add link to pic).

-**Position Change Indicator** - Datastream V5</br>
+**3. Position Change Indicator** - Datastream V5
 The LED widget is used to indicate the position change event.
-You can also us Switch or value Value Display widget.</br>
+You can also us Switch or value Value Display widget.

 V5 will be updated to a value of 1 by the hardware when it has changed by more than 122 m / 400 ft since it was powered on, or since the last time data was published.
 Position Delta is 122 m / 400 ft can be adjusted in the hardware, but not to smaller number.
 Hardware determines the change in position from the last published GPS coordinates.
-The datastream value is not updated to a value of 0 by the hardware, so this should be done with an [automation](https://docs.blynk.io/en/concepts/automations) if the feature is to be used.</br>
+The datastream value is not updated to a value of 0 by the hardware, so this should be done with an [automation](https://docs.blynk.io/en/concepts/automations) if the feature is to be used.

-**Last Published Position Date and Time** - Datastream V6</br>
+**4. Last Published Position Date and Time** - Datastream V6
 Label Display is widget used to display when the position was published last time.

 ## 6. Set up Automations
 Let's create an [automation](https://docs.blynk.io/en/concepts/automations) to notify the user when the device position has changed more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS).
 We will be configuring the automation from the Blynk Console.

 1. Go to Automations tab in the Blueprint